Get ready for Trump to spin the Mueller report

 Like Trump himself said, that might be exactly what he wants.

-If he's exonerated, he'll be the first to yell "NO COLLUSION!" from the Twitter mountaintop and from campaign rallies in the valleys of the Midwest.
+If he's exonerated, he'll be the first to shout "NO COLLUSION!" from the Twitter mountaintops and from campaign rallies in the valleys of the Midwest.

 Trump may do that even if the report casts brutal aspersions on his activities and those of his family and friends — or if it delivers a mixed bag of reasons that special counsel Robert Mueller declined to prosecute certain individuals in the Trump orbit.